 - Post-run - Eat both high and low GI foods in the correct proportions and at the correct time and this will maximize your recovery and enable you to load fuel at the optimum rate.

 Fuelling before a run

 For your race or running training session, you need to take in slow release energy to provide a sustained supply of fuel for the entire duration of your run.
 You should therefore look to consume low GI foods such as wholemeal pasta, porridge and vegetables.
 If you eat high GI foods, you will get a quick energy 'hit' but the effects will be short-lived and will be followed by an energy low, which will significantly hamper your performance.
 That is why marathon runners typically enjoy a ‘pasta party’ before they race.

 You should also make sure you allow plenty of time for digestion before your running activity, because low GI foods take longer to leave the stomach and digest than high GI foods.

 The 15 minutes after your running session is your 'window of opportunity' for optimum refueling.
 During this period, your muscles are most receptive to restocking with energy, and so you should consume high GI foods because they enter the bloodstream rapidly and will quickly commence the refueling process.
-Drinking a high GI drink is ideal, as it will be absorbed even faster due to it being a liquid — and will also help you to re-hydrate.
+Drinking a high GI drink is ideal, as it will be absorbed even faster due to it being a liquid, plus it will also help you to re-hydrate.

 After the initial 15 minutes post-session, your absorption rate will begin to fall, so you should eat only low GI foods after the 15-minute 'window'.
 Ideally, you should try to eat a low GI carbohydrate meal together with some protein in the period between 15 minutes and 2 hours after your run.
 The low GI food will provide you with sustained energy for your next training session and the protein content will further help the desired 'slow release'.